MKimiSH/PixMix-inpainting/README.md

-# PixMix-inpainting
+## PixMix-inpainting
-A MATLAB reimplementation of TVCG14 paper
+A MATLAB reimplementation of TVCG14 paper High-Quality Real-Time Video Inpainting with PixMix